 How many hours should I work?

-The School of Communications allows students to choose 1-2 academic credits per semester.
-Students should complete a maximum of four (4) Communications internship credits, domestic or abroad, within the minimum 132 required for graduation.
-Also, students should complete at least 80 hours of work, in addition to the academic workload, for each academic hour of credit.
+The School of Communications allows students to complete one (1) or two (2) credits of COM 3985 per experience.
+Students can complete a maximum of four (4) Communications internship credits, domestic or abroad, within the minimum 132 required credits for graduation.
+As a result, students should complete at least 80 hours of work, in addition to the academic coursework, for each academic hour of credit.
 We strongly encourage students to gain as much work experience as possible at the site.

-No, the internship is an academic experience that includes written papers, reflection, analysis and grading – all completed simultaneously with the work experience.
+No, the internship is an academic experience that includes written assignments, reflection, analysis and grading – all completed simultaneously with the internship experience.

 May a student receive academic credit if an internship is paid?

-Yes.
-In fact, we tell companies that a paid internship often attracts better applicants.
+Yes, we actually tell companies that a paid internship often attracts better applicants.
 Some pay interns; some don’t.
-Our main focus, of course, is on the academic elements of the internship such as the written papers.
+Our main focus, of course, is on the academic elements of the internship.

 How do I obtain academic credit for an internship abroad?

-If you are completing an internship abroad in an Elon-approved program, you must complete the COM internship prep seminars and include COM 381 on your Course Review Form, as part of your application.
-If approved, you will get credit for COM 381 and complete your School of Communications requirement.
-If you are completing an independent internship (not a part of any Elon program or self-arranged), then you must follow the same School of Communications’ guidelines and steps for obtaining credit and complete the Independent Program (IP) process PRIOR to your departure.
+Certain study abroad programs includes internship opportunities that are registered for credit.
+You may connect with a representative from the Global Education Center to learn more.
+Gaining experience and expanding your knowledge about the workplace outside of the US can be beneficial for professional development.
+If you are completing an internship abroad in an Elon-approved program, you must include COM 3985 on your Course Review Form, as part of your application.
+If approved, you will receive credit for COM 3985 upon completion of the experience.
+If you are completing an independent internship (not a part of any Elon program or self-arranged), then you must follow the our guidelines and steps for obtaining credit and complete the Independent Program (IP) process PRIOR to your departure.
 Any questions regarding the IP process can be directed to the Isabella Cannon Global Education Center (GEC).

 How can international students complete an internship in the U.S.?